zarino/zarino.co.uk/posts/2014-04-18-write-hfs-synology-nas.md

 ## Mounting the drive read-write: Part II

 With journaling disabled, you’re all set to go.
 Except – you aren’t.
-Despite the HFS drive now being perfectly compatible with the Linux drivers, your DiskStation *still* mounts it read-only:
+Despite the HFS+ drive now being perfectly compatible with the Linux drivers, your DiskStation *still* mounts it read-only:

 ```
 diskstation> mount